adarlan/k8slab/README.md

 terraform -chdir=local-cluster output -raw root_user_certificate > root.crt
 ```

+## 3. Cluster Operators Authorization

-### Grating cluster operators access
+This step involves granting cluster operators access.

-Cluster operators are cluster-level users and service accounts that will be given cluster roles.
+Cluster operators are cluster-wide users and service accounts that will be given cluster roles.

+This is the only action that requires the root user credentials.
+After this, we'll have less-privileged users and service accounts to operate the cluster.

 ```bash
 cluster_root_user_credentials_terraform="